 By Emma Verhaeghe from Emma’s Roadmap

-Another of the famous sites in Ottawa is without doubt Parliament Hill.
-Not only because this is the governmental epicenter of Canada, but also because these magnificent buildings are a wonderful place to visit and are listed as UNESCO World Heritage!
+Another of the famous sites in Ottawa is, without a doubt, Parliament Hill.
+Not only because this is the governmental epicenter of Canada but also because these magnificent buildings are a wonderful place to visit and are listed as UNESCO World Heritage!

 As there is no dedicated parking available at Parliament Hill, the easiest way to get here is by public transport, and then particularly by bus.
-There is a bus stop right in front of Parliament Hill, which is as easy as it can get!
-So, are you ready to discover the magnificently decorated, royal halls of Parliament Hill and watch the changing of the guard?
+There is a bus stop right in front of Parliament Hill, which is as easy as possible!
+So, are you ready to discover the magnificently decorated royal halls of Parliament Hill and watch the changing of the guard?
 Then, start planning your trip to Ottawa as soon as possible!